 We stayed at a friend’s house just outside Joshua Tree National Park.
-It was a former homestead that belonged to the grandparents and was remodeled over the years to become the family’s mid-century modern oasis, an escape from the hubbub of Los Angeles.
+It was a former homestead that belonged to the grandparents and was remodeled over the years to become the family’s midcentury modern oasis and vacation rental, an escape from the hubbub of Los Angeles.

 If I wasn’t typing away furiously (on my laptop, not that typewriter!) in the living room, or the dining room, or the backyard, I was in this bathtub.
 It streams a column of water from a spout in the ceiling!

 In the evenings, I’d retire to the living room to watch window TV.
 The sunsets (and sunrises) in Joshua Tree are some of the best I’ve ever seen.

 But mostly, I was getting away to work.
 Working “on vacation” just happens to be my thing.
 (And I do differentiate between vacationing and traveling.)

 On our first morning in the house, I sat in front of my laptop, poised to start researching.
 Out of habit, I mindlessly checked my email and the first message that came in was from an editor at a publishing house.
 He said he’d been following my blog for some time, I’d be the perfect author for a book he wanted to pitch, and would I have any interest in writing this book?!